quickstraw/StormyItems/README.md

 # StormyItems

-<p>Adds a few items that build on vanilla ideas.
+Adds a few items that build on vanilla ideas.
 I want to make items that make certain builds and playstyles more viable.
-Please let me know if there are any bugs or crashes.</p>
+Please let me know if there are any bugs or crashes.

+IMPORTANT: Seriously, let me know if the mod no longer works.
+I dip in and out of Risk of Rain 2, but I will update my mod if I know it is broken.
+DM me on Discord @quickstraw#6646 or make an issue on my GitHub linked on this page.

 - Cracked Halo: Increases movement speed when in the air.